immerse-project/eNEATL36-BIzoo_Demonstator/README.md

 # eNEATL36-BIzoo (BIscay Zoom) Demonstator

 This page describe the way to build a global 1/36° regional configuration other the North-East Atlantic (eNEATL36) with an embedded 1/108° AGRIF zoom.
+It regroups:
+- The eNEATL36 + BIZoo namelists and sources
+- Some useful tools to create an AGRIF configuration from scratch, such as:
+    - A tool to make the NEMO4.X coordinate file (domain_cfg.nc) compatible with the ifremer BMG tool (https://mars3d.ifremer.fr/Les-outils/BathyMeshGridTOOLS)in order to correct the bahtymetry manually (https://github.com/immerse-project/eNEATL36-BIzoo_Demonstator/tree/main/SCRIPTS/TOOLS/BATHY)
+    - A tool to move the runoffs along a new coastline, and to extrapolate them on a higher resolution grid (in a nesting context) (https://github.com/immerse-project/eNEATL36-BIzoo_Demonstator/tree/main/SCRIPTS/TOOLS/MOVE_RUNOFFS)
+- A wiki that details how to create an AGRIF configuration from scratch, and how to use the tools (https://github.com/immerse-project/eNEATL36-BIzoo_Demonstator/wiki)

 ## Description